Gordon MacRae

 Albert Gordon MacRae (March 12, 1921 – January 24, 1986) was an American actor, singer, and television and radio host.
 He appeared in the film versions of two Rodgers and Hammerstein musicals, Oklahoma!
 (1955) and Carousel (1956), and played the leading man opposite Doris Day in On Moonlight Bay (1951) and its sequel, By The Light of the Silvery Moon (1953).

 Early life

-Gordon MacRae was born in East Orange, New Jersey, to parents William LaMont MacRae, a toolmaker and radio singer, and Helen Violet Sonn, a concert pianist.
+Albert Gordon MacRae was born on March 12, 1921, in East Orange, New Jersey.
+His father, William LaMont MacRae, was a toolmaker and radio singer.
+His mother, Helen Violet Sonn, was a concert pianist.
 His father was descended from Clan MacRae.
 MacRae attended Nottingham High School in Syracuse, New York, where he was active in the Drama Club.
 He later attended and graduated in 1940 from Deerfield Academy in Deerfield, Massachusetts, and thereafter served as a navigator in IX Troop Carrier Command in the United States Army Air Forces during World War II.

 Career

 Singer

 MacRae was a baritone.
 Winning a contest enabled him to sing at the 1939 New York World's Fair with the Harry James and Les Brown orchestras.